sasjs/cli.sasjs.io/docs/doc.md

 # sasjs doc

-The `sasjs doc` command enables developers to generate documentation from the Doxygen headers used in SAS programs, macros, services and jobs.
+The `sasjs doc` command enables developers to generate HTML documentation directly from the comment headers used in SAS Jobs, Services, Tests, Macros and Includes.
+An example of the generated documentation can be found [here](https://core.sasjs.io).
+The comment headers must follow the Doxygen standard.
+It is possible to embed images, tables, bullet points, GIFs, links, and even raw HTML.

+## Data Lineage

 If the doxygen headers in any of the SAS Jobs or Services contain lists of data inputs and/or data outputs in the following format: